delineateio-testing/hashicorp-vagrant-rocky/README.md

 A number of local dependencies are required.
 To review the local dependencies:

 * When using `MacOS` run `make requirements`
-* Otherwise run `cat Brewfile` to inspect the requirements
+* Otherwise run `cat brewfile` to inspect the requirements

 If additional dependencies are required they should be added to `Brewfile`, for more details please review the official `brew bundle` documentation [here](https://github.com/Homebrew/homebrew-bundle).